History & Facts

 A Short History:

-When Thomas Clarkson died as a result of an accident in his sandstone quarry, his sisters, Elizabeth, Frederica, and Lavinia established a memorial to his name by building and endowing an institution that would embody his philosophy.
+When Thomas Clarkson died as a result of an accident in his sandstone quarry, his sisters, Elizabeth, Frederica, and Lavinia, and niece, Annie, established a memorial to his name by building and endowing an institution that would embody his philosophy.
 Clarkson's original motto, "A Workman That Needeth Not to be Ashamed," is taken from Thomas S. Clarkson's favorite biblical verse.
 Clarkson's colors, green and gold, were selected because the goldenrod was Thomas S. Clarkson's favorite flower.

-The first classes at the Thomas S. Clarkson Memorial School of Technology were held on September 2, 1896, for 17 young men and women.
+The Thomas S. Clarkson Memorial School of Technology opened its doors on September 2, 1896, for 17 young men and women.
 In 1913, the charter was amended, and the name was changed to the Thomas S. Clarkson Memorial College of Technology.

 Steady growth and development resulted in the New York State Board of Regents designating Clarkson a University on February 24, 1984.

-Today, Clarkson is a nationally ranked research university offering more than 50 comprehensive programs in business, engineering, science, liberal arts, health sciences, and environmental studies.
-With 221 full-time teacher-scholars engaged in world-class research, Clarkson has developed an international reputation in the fields of Advanced Materials Science, Biotechnology, Environment & Energy, Entrepreneurship and Global Supply Chain Management.
+Clarkson is a nationally recognized research university for undergraduates with select graduate programs in signature areas of academic excellence directed toward the world’s pressing issues.
+Through more than 50 rigorous programs of study in engineering, business, arts, sciences, education and the health professions, the entire learning-living community spans boundaries across disciplines, nations and cultures to build powers of observation, challenge the status quo, and connect discovery and engineering innovation with enterprise.
+With 261 full-time teacher-scholars engaged in world-class research, Clarkson has developed an international reputation in the fields of Advanced Materials Science, Biotechnology, Environment & Energy, Entrepreneurship and Global Supply Chain Management.

 Yet the University remains true to Thomas Clarkson’s enduring legacy.
-Our primary mission is to educate talented and motivated men and women to become successful professionals through quality pre-collegiate, undergraduate, graduate, and professional continuing education programs, with particular emphasis on the undergraduate experience.
+Our primary mission is to educate talented and motivated men and women to become successful professionals through quality pre-collegiate, undergraduate, graduate, and professional continuing education programs.

 At Clarkson, we value the diversity of our University community, and we strive to attune ourselves and our programs to our global, pluralistic society.